Kalaignar Karunanidhi Institute of Technology

-KIT- KalaignarKarunanidhi Institute of Technology is an Autonomous Institution located in Coimbatore, Tamil Nadu, India.
+KIT- Kalaignar Karunanidhi Institute of Technology is an Autonomous Institution located in Coimbatore, Tamil Nadu, India.
 The college has been approved by the All India Council for Technical Education, affiliated to Anna University, Chennai and accredited by NBA and accredited with 'A' grade by NAAC.

 The Kalaignar Karunanidhi Institute of Technology was established by Vijayalakshmi Palanisamy Charitable Trust in the year of 2008 in Coimbatore.
-The colleges offers 8 undergraduate and 7 postgraduate courses.
+The colleges offers 12 undergraduate and 7 postgraduate courses.